 Creating a Test Active Directory Domain Controller

-While Auth0's Active Directory/LDAP integration is powerful and relatively easy to set up, it does require you have access to an existing directory service and sufficient privileges to install and configure the Connector - which is something that is usually done by a network administrator.
-But what if you'd just like to try out the Connector or maybe set up a separate dev or test environment?
-The following steps will guide you in creating a minimal Active Directory Domain Controller installation on your own cloud-deployed virtual machine for just that purpose.
+Auth0's AD/LDAP integration is relatively easy to set up, but it does require that you have access to an existing AD service and sufficient privileges to install and configure the Connector.
+What if, however, you'd just like to try out the Connector or set up a dev/test environment?
+The following steps guides you in creating a minimal AD Domain Controller installation on a cloud-deployed virtual machine for these purposes.

-The VM can run on any cloud platform, but we're going to walk through how to set it up on Azure.
+You can run your VM on any cloud platform, but this guide will walk through how to set one up on Microsoft Azure.

-- If you don't have an account with Azure, create one here.
+If you don't have an account with Azure, create one before proceeding.